-Kudzanai-Violet Hwami is a London-based artist born in Zimbabwe in 1993 and raised in South Africa.
+Kudzanai-Violet Hwami is a London-based artist born in Zimbabwe and raised in South Africa.
 She is represented by Tyburn Gallery.
 Recent exhibitions include: Les Ateliers de Rennes–Biennale d’Art Contemporain, Rennes; Zeitz MOCAA, Cape Town; Triangle France, Marseille; Stephen Friedman Gallery, London; Espace Art Absolument, Paris; Fondation Clément, Martinique (all 2018); National Gallery of Zimbabwe, Harare; Tyburn Gallery, London (all 2017).
 In 2016, the same year she graduated from college, Hwami was awarded the Clyde & Co Award and the Young Achiever of the Year Award at the Zimbabwean International Women’s Awards, as well as featured in Bloomberg New Contemporaries.